noawe-boi/NoahsObsidianSync/Physics IA2 Grade 11.md

 - **Procedure:**

-- Describe the experimental setup in detail.
+- *Describe the experimental setup in detail.*
+*

-- Explain the steps taken to collect data (e.g., generating the 7th harmonic, measuring pipe length, recording frequency).
+*- *Explain the steps taken to collect data (e.g., generating the 7th harmonic, measuring pipe length, recording frequency).*

-- Mention the number of trials and the range of pipe lengths used.
+- *Mention the number of trials and the range of pipe lengths used.*
+*

-- Include a diagram of the experimental setup.
+*- *Include a diagram of the experimental setup.*

 ## 5. Results: